crukci-bioinformatics/ampliconseq/README.md

 The ampliconseq pipeline is downloaded and run using the Nextflow workflow system.
-Dependencies, including GATK, VarDict, Picard, Ensembl Variant Effect Predictor, R and various R packages are packaged as a [Docker container](https://hub.docker.com/r/crukcibioinformatics/ampliconseq) that can be run with either [Docker](https://www.docker.com) or [Singularity](https://sylabs.io/docs).
+Dependencies, including GATK, VarDict, Picard, Ensembl Variant Effect Predictor, R and various R packages, are packaged as a [Docker container](https://hub.docker.com/r/crukcibioinformatics/ampliconseq) that can be run with either [Docker](https://www.docker.com) or [Singularity](https://sylabs.io/docs).
 The container is also downloaded by Nextflow.
 The only requirements are a recent version of Nextflow and either Docker or Singularity.
-Nextflow requires Java 8 or above and can be installed as shown in the Quickstart section above.
-See the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) for more details.
+Nextflow requires Java 8 or above and can be installed as shown in the Quickstart section above (see the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) for more details).

 ### <a name="install_specific_release">Installing a specific release of ampliconseq</a>

 Using the latest stable [release](https://github.com/crukci-bioinformatics/ampliconseq/releases) of ampliconseq is recommended.
-A specific version of ampliconseq can be installed using `nextflow pull` as follows using the `-r` or `-revision` option:
+A specific version of ampliconseq can be installed using `nextflow pull` with the `-revision` (or `-r`) option:

     nextflow pull crukci-bioinformatics/ampliconseq -r 1.0.0